The Thermal Opportunity

 Energy used for heating and cooling comprises approximately 50 percent of total global final energy demand and 39 percent of energy-related carbon dioxide emissions.
 In the United States, heating and cooling account for more than 25 percent of total energy use across residential, commercial, and industrial sectors at a cost of $270 billion annually.
 Additionally, global heat production is responsible for a 39% of energy-related carbon dioxide emissions.

-Despite its large energy and carbon footprint and its significant potential to reduce carbon emissions, the use of renewable energy for heating and cooling applications, including biomass, biogas, geothermal, landfill gas, renewable electrification, renewable hydrogen, and solar thermal, has received relatively little attention compared with renewable electricity.
+Despite its large energy and carbon footprint and its significant potential to reduce carbon emissions, the use of renewable energy for heating and cooling applications, including beneficial electrification, biomass, biogas, geothermal, green hydrogen, renewable natural gas (RNG), and solar thermal, has received relatively little attention compared with renewable electricity.

 The Thermal Challenge